 Throughout much of the 1950s, 60s and 70s Miranda built a successful niche as a maker of innovative and sophisticated 35mm SLRs of distinctive design.
 The first Miranda was the Miranda T of 1954 and the last all-new Miranda design was the DX-3 was launched in 1975.
 (The REII was launched in 1976, but that was just a mild update of the RE from 1971).
 Miranda stopped making cameras at the end of 1976 (though there were still Mirandas in the supply chain as late as 1978).
 Miranda just didn’t have the resources to successfully translate their expertise in mechanical SLR design to the increasingly common electronic designs used by their competitors.

 In the 1980s the Miranda name reappeared, but this time it was just a brand name applied to a variety of very ordinary cameras and lenses made by Cosina and sold in the UK by Dixons.

-Miranda cameras were generally aimed at the advanced amateur market, and so had several highly advanced features.
+Miranda cameras were generally aimed at the advanced amateur market and so had several highly advanced features.
 Many Miranda cameras, including the Auto Sensorex EE, had interchangeable viewfinders.
 And the Auto Sensorex EE even features a choice of average and spot metering patterns.
-These advanced features places Miranda as a competitor to the advanced models from Nikon and Canon, though no Miranda models featured the ability to add a motor drive, which effectively excluded Miranda from the professional market.
+These advanced features place Miranda as a competitor to the advanced models from Nikon and Canon, though no Miranda model ever featured the ability to add a motor drive, which effectively excluded Miranda from the professional market.

 As soon as you pick up this camera two things are immediately apparent: first this is a big heavy camera at 950 grams including the f/1.8 standard lens, and the second is that this is obviously a very well built camera.
 The chrome plating is very smooth and the chrome dials are beautiful.